 Thinking about taking your education to the next level with a master’s degree in computer science?
 Before you start applying to any graduate-level programs, it is important to understand, “What is an MS degree in computer science?” in terms of what this type of master of science (MS) degree entails, what kind of coursework you might expect to complete, and what it takes to get accepted into such a program.

-Understanding a Master’s Degree in Computer Science
+What is a Master’s in Computer Science?

+A master’s in computer science is an advanced degree offered at the graduate level that builds upon a bachelor’s degree in computer science or closely related field.
 Britannica defines the discipline of computer science as “the study of computers and computing, including their theoretical and algorithmic foundations, hardware and software, and their uses for processing information.
 The discipline of computer science includes the study of algorithms and data structures, computer and network design, modeling data and information processes, and artificial intelligence.”

-Specifically, then, a master’s in computer science is an advanced degree offered at the graduate level that builds upon a bachelor’s degree in computer science or closely related field.
 It is common for those working entry-level roles in the field to pursue a master’s in computer science to deepen their expertise, although some may earn the degree to make a pivot into computer science from a different industry.
+If you are exploring how this degree may align with your career goals, you can learn more about potential roles and industries in our guide to careers with a master’s in computer science.

-Core Curriculum and Required Credits
+Core Curriculum

-• Computer systems and architecture
+- Computer systems and architecture

-• Database design and management
+- Database design and management

-Specializations and Thematic Concentrations
+Specializations and Elective Areas

 Some computer science programs may also offer specializations for students who wish to concentrate their studies in a certain niche within the field.
 Potential areas of specialization within computer science include: